hugo506/course-project/README.md

 ### Usage
 The script will look for the required files in the current working directory + "UCI HAR Dataset/" The files in the directory will be processed an the final summary data will be written to the current working directory as step5.txt

+The script requires the "sqldf" and "reshape" packages to be installed.